-To learn more about the requirements for adoption in Arizona with our agency, you can always call 1-800-ADOPTION or request free information here.
+To learn more about the requirements for adoption in Arizona with our agency, you can always call 1-800-ADOPTION or get free information here.
 In the meantime, here are some answers to the most common questions potential adoptive parents have regarding adoption requirements in Arizona:

 Do you have to be married to adopt in Arizona?

 Any adult resident of Arizona, regardless of marital status (single, married, separated, divorced or widowed), may adopt.
 Husbands and wives may adopt jointly.
 However, according to Arizona statutes, “If all relevant factors are equal and the choice is between a married man and woman certified to adopt and a single adult certified to adopt, placement preference shall be with a married man and woman.”

 Additionally, many adoption agencies have certain marriage requirements for hopeful adoptive parents.
 For more information about American Adoptions’ marriage requirements for adoption in Arizona, and whether exceptions can be made, contact us online or at 1-800-ADOPTION.